 \section{Cosection Localization}

-In this last section, we examine the compatibility of the Riemann-Roch transformation, at the levels of generality considered earlier in the paper, with localization by cosection \cite{KiemLiCosection, KiemLiKTheory, KiemSavvasLoc}, a standard tool in the treatment of virtual cycles and virtual structure sheaves.
-Namely, we prove cosection localized versions of the Riemann-Roch theorems established in the preceding section.
+In this last section, we examine the compatibility of the Riemann--Roch transformation, at the levels of generality considered earlier in the paper, with localization by cosection \cite{KiemLiCosection, KiemLiKTheory, KiemSavvasLoc}, a standard tool in the treatment of virtual cycles and virtual structure sheaves.
+Namely, we prove cosection localized versions of the Riemann--Roch theorems established in the preceding section.

-To fix notation, let $f \colon X \to Y$ be a $G$-equivariant morphism from an algebraic space $X$ with $G$-action to a smooth, pure-dimensional $G$-scheme stack $Y$ and suppose that $f$ is equipped with a $G$-equivariant almost perfect obstruction theory $\phi$.
+To fix notation, let $f \colon X \to Y$ be a $G$-equivariant morphism from an algebraic space $X$ with $G$-action to a smooth, pure-dimensional $G$-scheme $Y$ and suppose that $f$ is equipped with a $G$-equivariant almost perfect obstruction theory $\phi$.
 We also assume given a $G$-invariant cosection $\sigma \colon \Ob_X \to \oO_X$ and write $X(\sigma)$ for its vanishing locus.

 As usual, we begin with the non-equivariant case where the group $G$ is trivial.

 By \cite{KiemLiCosection, KiemLiKTheory, KiemSavvasLoc}, the existence of the cosection $\sigma$ implies that the virtual cycle $[X]\virt \in A_\ast (X)$ and virtual structure sheaf $[\oO_X\virt] \in K_0(X)$ can be naturally localized to the locus $X(\sigma)$.
 We thus obtain their cosection localized counterparts $[X]_{\loc}\virt \in A_\ast (X(\sigma))$ and $[\oO_{X, \loc}\virt] \in K_0(X(\sigma))$.